 Pull Files

-You can pull any data generated during the tests using --directories-to-pull
+You can pull any data generated during the tests using --directories-to-pull.

 This is useful if your test generates any extra data like screenshots, logs,